-- If one of the parents suffers from an allergy and you cannot breastfeed, you should give your newborn baby special hydrolyzed formula.
-These products have the abbreviation HA (for hypo-allergenic) on the packaging.
+- If one of the parents suffers from an allergy and you cannot breastfeed, you should give your newborn baby special hydrolysed formula.
 The milk powder consists of ingredients with low allergenicity.

-- After the end of the first month of life a supplementary diet should be introduced.
+- After the end of your infant’s first month, a supplementary diet should be introduced.
 Fish could reduce the risk of allergies.
-For this reason, give your child fatty fish regularly during the first year of life.
+For this reason, give your child fatty fish regularly during the first year of its life.

 General lifestyle recommendations

-- If you already have an allergy in your family and your child is therefore exposed to an increased risk of allergies, you should not acquire cats.
-According to current studies, keeping dogs is not associated with an increased risk of allergies.
+- If you already have an allergy in your family and your child is therefore exposed to an increased risk of allergies, you should not get cats.
+According to current studies, keeping dogs is not associated with a higher risk of developing allergies.

-- Do not use any special allergy products such as mite mattress protectors or similar if you do not suffer from such an allergy.
+- Do not use any special allergy products, such as mite mattress protectors or similar products if you do not suffer from such an allergy.

-- Avoid an indoor climate that promotes moud growth.
-That means: air out your home on a regular basis!
+- Avoid indoor climates that promote mould.
+You should air out your home on a regular basis!

 - Cigarette smoke increases the risk of allergies!
 Avoid active and passive smoking during pregnancy and especially in the presence of your child.

-In the case of a pollen allergy (hay fever) the body reacts to plant pollen.
+What is pollen allergy and how is it triggered?With a pollen allergy (hay fever), the body reacts to plant pollen.
 The immune system forms antibodies (IgE antibodies) against pollen components (allergens) and thus tries to fend off the supposedly harmful substances.
-This leads to a so-called "sensitization".
-If there is renewed contact with the allergen, the immune system releases messenger substances that trigger allergic reactions.
+This leads to what is called sensitisation.
+If the body comes into contact with the allergen again, the immune system releases messenger substances that trigger allergic reactions.

 Each allergenic plant has a certain blooming period – during this period, symptoms occur.
-The plants bloom depending on the season, some also depending on the temperature.
-The blooming period is also influenced by the geographical location.
-According to experts, the pollen season in Germany currently runs from January to October.
-Those affected can obtain information about the current pollen count from the German Weather Service, for example.
+Plants bloom depending on the season, some also depending on the temperature.
+The blooming period is also influenced by geographical location.
+According to experts, the pollen season in central Europe currently runs from January to October.

 How can I find out if I am suffering from a pollen allergy?

 The treatment of hay fever depends on the severity of the symptoms and how well the pollen allergen that causes them can be avoided.
-Avoiding pollen is the most important measure to avoid symptoms.
-Other options include hyposensitization and taking medication.
+Avoiding pollen is the most important step you can take to avoid symptoms.
+Other options include hyposensitisation and taking medication.